kyleLissCoding/BotKillswitch/README.md

-# MrBot
+# The Bot Killswitch
-I really want a switch 2 so here I'm gonna make a bot where I can get one
+I really want a switch 2 so here I'm gonna make a library directed at retailers to prevent scalping